What Is Intermittent Fasting? Does It Actually Work and Is It Safe?

 • Sustain long-term

-If you’re based in Sydney or working online, getting the right guidance can help you choose the right approach — instead of guessing.
+If you’re based in Sydney or working online, working with a dietitian in Sydney can help you choose the right approach - instead of guessing.